Harriett, Texas

 Harriett, is an unincorporated community in northeastern Tom Green County in the U.S. state of Texas.
-It is part of the San Angelo, Texas Metropolitan Statistical Area.
-It is next to U.S. Highway 67.
+It is part of the San Angelo, Texas Metropolitan Statistical Area and is situated next to U.S. Highway 67.

 A post office was established in 1909 in what would later be Harriett, with Charles P. Lovelace as postmaster.
 A month later, the post office changed its name from Harriet to Harriett and continued to serve the area until it was moved to San Angelo in 1927.
 The community reported a population of 12 and two businesses in 1936, and county maps of the 1950s showed a church and several buildings there.
-Harriett was shown on the 1984 county highway map with a railroad station and, two miles northeast, a cemetery.
+Harriett was shown on the 1984 county highway map with a railroad station and, two miles to the northeast, a cemetery.